Skip to main content

 The ROI of process water disinfection: understanding the true costs and benefits

 Process water disinfection is essential for a stable and safe production process in sectors such as food, chemical and feed production.
 Yet the true costs of disinfection often remain underexposed.
-Therefore, an investment in alternative technology such as the Watter system often raises the question: what is the benefit?
-In this blog, we will discuss the Return on Investment (ROI) of process water disinfection and how you can calculate it.
+An investment in alternative technology such as the Watter system therefore often raises the question: what does it deliver?
+In this blog, we discuss the Return on Investment (ROI) of process water disinfection and how you can calculate it.

 What determines the cost of conventional disinfection?

-Traditional disinfectants, such as sodium hypochlorite or chlorine dioxide, seem simple and inexpensive at first glance.
-Yet there are several cost items that must be included in a complete cost calculation:
+Traditional disinfectants, such as sodium hypochlorite or chlorine dioxide, seem simple and cheap at first glance.
+Yet there are several cost items that should be involved in a full cost calculation:

-• Purchase costs disinfectant: price per liter or kilo.
+• Purchase cost of disinfectant: price per litre or kilo.

-• Logistics and storage: transportation, storage facilities, shelf life, administration of hazardous goods.
+• Logistics and storage: transport, storage facilities, shelf life, administration of hazardous goods.

-• Personal protective equipment (PPE): gloves, goggles, respiratory protection, mandatory safety devices.
+• Personal protective equipment (PPE): gloves, goggles, respiratory protection, mandatory safety equipment.

-• Labor: manual dispensing, monitoring, maintenance of dispensing equipment.
+• Labour: manual dosing, monitoring, maintenance of dosing equipment and administration.

-• Plant wear: some agents are corrosive to pipes, gaskets or pumps.
+• Plant wear: some agents are corrosive to pipes, gaskets or pumps or UV lamps need to be replaced.

 These costs are not always visible in the direct purchase price, but do count in the total cost of the disinfection process.